THE ANSWER IS YOUR VALUE OF TIME.

 “We, on many occasions with clients, will say, ‘Hey, are you going to be around tomorrow afternoon?
 I’m going to be in the area.’
 Now, even if I’m not going to be in the area, I can be.
 So, if they say yes, there I am,” President and COO John DiMarco said.

 Of course, financial models can only calculate so much.
-They cannot project the costs of lost business deals when added travel time limits the number of opportunities team members can pursue.
+They can’t project the costs of lost business deals when added travel time limits the number of opportunities team members can pursue.
 Those same models can’t calculate cost savings that come when companies are able to retain top earners by reducing time away from family and other personal goals.
 It’s also impossible to quantify the ease of conducting confidential business in private en route.
-But as great business owners know, cost means far more than dollars and to be successful, you must assess the value of time.
+But as great businessowners know, cost means far more than dollars and to be successful, you must assess the value of time.

 Most executives agree traveling two fewer days in an already-packed schedule is an invaluable advantage for any employee.
 Rather than default to a particular travel option, most companies that use business aircraft adopt responsible travel policies.
 They analyze each trip on its own merits and choose the option that makes most sense for profits and productivity.